LiamANeeson/Countries_Information/README.md

 2. Split into two seperate terminals
 3. In one terminal `cd client` and run `npm i`
 4. In second terminal remain in the root directory and run `npm i`
 5. You will need to create a `.env` in the root directroy.
 A `.envexample` file was added so you can copy this code to the `.env` file created.
+OR do this to make a copy `cp .envexample .env`
 6. then run `npm start` in both terminal windows

 ## Run tests